 When Are You Entitled to Compensation From an Airline?

-Your right to airline compensation also changes depending on the airline you fly, your departure and destination, and whether you are flying domestic or international.
-In light of the different rules for each country and carrier, we’ve grouped rules by region and the type of flight, in the hope, this makes it easier to understand.
+Your right to airline compensation changes depending on the airline you fly, your departure and destination, and whether you are flying domestic or international.
+In light of the different rules for each country and carrier, we’ve grouped rules by region and the type of flight.

 Claiming Compensation on US Domestic Carriers and Flights

 Passengers in the US have no blanket protection against delayed or canceled flights like their counterparts in Europe.
 The US Department of Transport regulations state:

 “Each airline has its own policies about what it will do for delayed passengers waiting at the airport; there are no federal requirements.”